 - Facilitating or assisting interest groups (e.g. crafts, photography, story-telling, local history, etc)

-- Raising awareness of the work of Hourglass & issues relating to safer ageing and the abuse of older people
+- raising awareness of the work of Hourglass & issues relating to safer ageing and the abuse of older people

-- Providing one-to-one support to an older person in their own home, a community setting or over the phone
+- providing one-to-one support to an older person in their own home, a community setting or over the phone

-- Hosting information stands or pop-up clinics at community venues and events
+- hosting information stands or pop-up clinics at community venues and events

-Hourglass Scotland are looking for people who are passionate about stopping abuse and empowering older people to live well and age safely; who understand the experience of and issues affecting older people; who can demonstrate empathy, patience, sensitivity and resilience; and who can listen and support non-judgementally.
+They are are looking for people who are passionate about stopping abuse and empowering older people to live well and age safely; who understand the experience of and issues affecting older people; who can demonstrate empathy, patience, sensitivity and resilience; and who can listen and support non-judgementally.

 >For more information, or to apply, please contact Carralanne Bradley (Community Response Assisitant), Hourglass Scotland, on 07435551657, or by email email@example.com